 Healthy Flour Alternatives

 CHICKPEA FLOUR: Also known as garbanzo flour, chickpea flour is made from stone-ground whole garbanzo beans.
-Garbanzo beans are a source of plant-based protein and high in fibre, and their creamy texture lends a sweet, rich flavour to baked goods.
-Traditionally used in Middle Eastern and Indian cooking, chickpea flour is great is for crackers, pizza crusts and breads.
+Garbanzo beans are a source of plant-based protein and high in fiber, and their creamy texture lends a sweet, rich flavor to baked goods.
+Traditionally used in Middle Eastern and Indian cooking, chickpea flour is great for crackers, pizza crusts, and bread.

 How to Buy Healthy Flour